Homegear/Homegear-Doc/Homegear-KNX/source/adding_devices.rst

 Map Each Group Address to One Homegear Device
 *********************************************

 The following steps show you how to add KNX group addresses to Homegear.
 Each group address is mapped to one Homegear device.
+It is mandatory to assign a data type to each group address.
+Otherwise Homegear can't import the variable as there is no safe way to detect it's type.
 To learn how to group multiple KNX group addresses together into one Homegear device follow the steps in section :ref:`grouped-addresses`.

 1. Export your KNX project file (file ending .knxproj).
 2. Place this file in Homegear's KNX device description directory.
 By default this is ``/etc/homegear/devices/14/``.